CrunchyData/postgres-operator/hugo/content/Security/configure-postgres-operator-rbac.md

     Error: user [pgouser1] is not allowed access to namespace [pgouser2]

+If you wish to add all avaiable permissions to a *pgorole*, you can specify it by using a single `*` in your configuration.
+Note that if you are editing your YAML file directly, you will need to ensure to write it as `"*"` to ensure it is recognized as a string.

 The following list shows the current complete list of possible pgo permissions that you can specify within the *pgorole* file when creating roles:

 |Permission|Description  |